JeyT67/KingCountry_USA-House-Pricing-Analysis/README.md

 # King Country, USA House Sale Price Analysis

-This project demonstrates how to conduct Python Analysis using Pandas, Matplotlib, Seaborn, Numpy and Scikit libraries in Python.
+This project demonstrates how to use Python libraries such as Pandas, Matplotlib, Seaborn, Numpy and Scikit to conduct Python Analysis in Python.